axjasf/NeverEatAlone/docs/dev-journal/sprint-2025-02/2 - Service and API Layer/DevJournal_48-fix-missing-contact-requirements.md

 🔄 Consider template for other service requirements

 ## History
+### 2025.02.25-6-contact-requirements
+- ✅ Added error handling examples for new operations
+- ✅ Final end-to-end validation completed
+- 💡 All core operations now have explicit requirements and examples
+- �� Ready for commit

 ### 2025.02.25-5-contact-requirements
 - ✅ Fixed cross-reference issues in tag operations
 - ✅ Standardized method documentation format